kkinnear/zprint/doc/reference.md

 Note that `sci` is used only when reading options maps from `.zprintrc` files.
 It is not used when the options map is changed by using the `set-options!` call when using zprint as a library or at the REPL.

-There are a several  configuration parameters that are meaningful across a number of formatting types.

 # Configurable Elements
 ______